Drepoch/Drepoch/README.md

 - 👀 I’m interested in information technology
 - 🌱 I’m currently learning database design and analysis
 - 💞️ I’m looking to collaborate with other professionals
-- 📫 How to reach me is by email on nimiapochi@gmail.com
+- 📫 How to reach me is by email which is nimiapochi@gmail.com
 - 😄 Pronouns: he
-- ⚡ Fun fact: i like playing chess
+- ⚡ Fun fact: I like playing chess

 <!---
 Drepoch/Drepoch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.